ohsnap-afk/TrueOwn/README.md

 # TrueOwn
 This website is used to find a vehicle information based on number plate of vehicle .
-This website made on python using Django framework.
+This website uses python and Django framework.